-Speaking the same easily recognizable design language that we have already seen last year when the German brand introduced its “professional” Endurance Neptun 2 1000m (ref.
-U8777-LA3.1) diver, the 2012 Limes Endurance Leviathan automatic diver comes in a slightly larger body, but features a more “civil” -more casual, if you like- appearance thanks to the new bezel that, while being less ahem technocratic, is still ergonomic thanks to its prominent notches providing easy grip, as well as the familiar Rolex-style diving scale that makes it easier to use the watch as rudimentary timer not only deep underwater, but also doing more mundane tasks, like cooking eggs and this sort of things.
+Speaking the same easily recognizable design language that we have already seen last year when the German brand introduced its “professional” Endurance Neptun 2 1000m diver, the 2012 Limes Endurance Leviathan comes in a slightly larger body but features a more “civil” -more casual if you like- appearance thanks to the new bezel that, while being less ahem technocratic, is still ergonomic thanks to its prominent notches providing easy grip, as well as the familiar Rolex-style diving scale that makes it easier to use the watch as rudimentary timer not only deep underwater but also doing more mundane tasks, like cooking eggs and this sort of things.

 Despite being noticeably less “pro” in its appearance, the new Leviathan 300M still offers a more than adequate water resistance rating of 300 meters, which makes it a suitable diving companion for the majority of scuba diving enthusiasts.

-Crafted from stainless steel, the body lacks any superfluous decoration and offers you a set of angular, machine-brushed surfaces that somehow remind of the deadly, heavyweight beauty of the Tiger tank.
+Crafted from stainless steel, the body lacks any superfluous decoration and offers you a set of angular, machine-brushed surfaces that somehow remind you of the deadly, heavyweight beauty of the Tiger tank.

 As you may already know, a couple of years ago ETA announced its decision to stop supplying third-party watchmakers with its own blank movements and started to pull out from the market.
 As a result, only this year alone, prices for ETA movements grew as much as 70 percent forcing independent brands to look for more affordable alternatives.
 Like many recently introduced timekeepers, the new Endurance Leviathan is powered by Sellita SW200 automatic caliber.

 The caliber offers the same level of functionality, runs for pretty much the same 38-40 hours after being fully wound, and is already well-known among servicemen all over the world, so I don’t think that this is a big deal.